terraform-ibm-modules/terraform-ibm-powervs-sap/reference-architectures/sap-s4hana-bw4hana/deploy-arch-ibm-pvs-sap-s4hana-bw4hana.md

 {: toc-compliance="SAPCertified"}
 {: toc-version="1.6.0"}

-'SAP S/4HANA or BW/4HANA' variation of 'Power Virtual Server for SAP HANA' creates a basic and expandable SAP system landscape builds on the foundation of 'Power Virtual Server with VPC landing zone'.
+'SAP S/4HANA or BW/4HANA' variation of 'Power Virtual Server for SAP HANA' creates a basic and expandable SAP system landscape built on the foundation of 'Power Virtual Server with VPC landing zone'.
 PowerVS instances for SAP HANA, SAP NetWeaver, and optionally for shared SAP files are deployed and preconfigured for SAP installation.
-S/4HANA or BW/4HANA solution is installed based on selected version.
+The S/4HANA or BW/4HANA solution is installed based on the selected version.

-Services such as DNS, NTP and NFS running in VPC and provided by Power Virtual Server with VPC landing zone are leveraged.
+Services such as DNS, NTP, and NFS running in VPC and provided by Power Virtual Server with VPC landing zone are leveraged.

 Redundant IBM Cloud® connections provide the network bridge between the IBM Power infrastructure and the IBM Cloud® VPC and public internet.